-Each momma may find different nursing bras provide better comfort and support for their new milk-filled chest.
+Each mother may find different nursing bras provide better comfort and support for their new milk-filled chest.
 Here are several good options.
-Having two on hand will suffice.

-As your milk comes in and regulates, your breasts may leak a bit (or a lot).
+As your milk changes from colostrum to mature milk and regulates, your breasts may leak a little (or a lot).
 Having nursing pads on hand to place inside your bra can help to prevent leaks through your clothes.
 These organic cotton nursing pads work well and are machine washable, saving you money and trips to the store.

 Read this article on exterogestation and the need baby has to be held.

-Our arms get tired though, I know.
-Ring slings and wraps are so very helpful for wearing baby throughout the day.
+Our arms may get tired though.
+Ring slings and wraps are very helpful for wearing baby throughout the day.
 Baby wearing not only offers health benefits, but also enables you to nurse and hold baby almost always hands free.

-Little Unicorn make beautiful and oh so soft organic cotton blankets great for spit up catchers, blankets to lay on, or to keep baby warm.
+Little Unicorn make beautiful AND SOFT soft cotton blankets great for spit up, blankets to lay on, or to keep baby warm.